(CNN) -- Here is a look at the life of NFL quarterback Michael Vick.

 2004 - Signs a 10 year, $130 million contract with the Falcons.

 November 26, 2006 - Makes an obscene gesture to Falcons fans in the stands after a 31-13 loss to the New Orleans Saints.
 He apologizes the next day.

 April 2007 - Allegations arise pertaining to Vick's participation in dog fighting activities.

 July 17, 2007 - Vick and three associates, Purnell Peace, 35, of Virginia Beach, Virginia, Quanis Phillips, 28, of Atlanta, and Tony Taylor, 34, of Hampton, Virginia, are indicted in federal court on a conspiracy count alleging they bought and sponsored dogs in animal fighting and traveled across state lines to participate in illegal activity which included gambling.

 July 23, 2007 - NFL Commissioner Roger Goodell tells Vick not to report to training camp until the league has reviewed his indictment.

-July 26, 2007 - Arraignment and bond hearing in U.S. District Court for the Eastern District of Virginia in Richmond.
+July 26, 2007 - Arraignment and bond hearing in federal court in Richmond, Virginia.
 Vick pleads not guilty and is released without bond.
 He's ordered to surrender his passport and dog-breeding license; not travel outside the district where his primary residence is located without prior approval; and not buy or sell any dogs.
-He also cannot violate the law -- even traffic laws -- and cannot have contact with his three co-defendants
+He also cannot violate the law -- even traffic laws -- and cannot have contact with his three co-defendants.

 August 17, 2007 - Co-defendants Quanis Phillips and Purnell Peace plead guilty to a single count of conspiracy related to dog fighting.
 Both implicate Vick in the conspiracy.
 Phillips is sentenced to 21 months in prison and Peace is sentenced to 18 months.